GerHobbelt/owemdjee/README.md

 - **iODBC** [📁](./iODBC) [🌐](https://github.com/GerHobbelt/iODBC) -- the iODBC Driver Manager provides you with everything you need to develop ODBC-compliant applications under Unix without having to pay royalties to other parties.
 An ODBC driver is still needed to affect your connection architecture.
 You may build a driver with the iODBC components or obtain an ODBC driver from a commercial vendor.
 - **libcsv2** [📁](./libcsv2) [🌐](https://github.com/GerHobbelt/csv2) -- CSV file format reader/writer library.
 - **lib_nas_lockfile** [📁](./lib_nas_lockfile) [🌐](https://github.com/GerHobbelt/lib_nas_lockfile) -- lockfile management on NAS and other disparate network filesystem storage.
 To be combined with SQLite to create a proper Qiqqa Sync operation.
+- **libsql** [📁](./libsql) [🌐](https://github.com/GerHobbelt/libsql) --   libSQL is an open source, open contribution fork of SQLite.
+We aim to evolve it to suit many more use cases than SQLite was originally designed for, and plan to use third-party OSS code wherever it makes sense.

+  SQLite has solidified its place in modern technology stacks, embedded in nearly any computing device you can think of.
+Its open source nature and public domain availability make it a popular choice for modification to meet specific use cases.
+  But despite having its code available, SQLite famously doesn't accept external contributors, so community improvements cannot be widely enjoyed.
+  There have been other forks in the past, but they all focus on a specific technical difference.
+We aim to be a community where people can contribute from many different angles and motivations.
+  We want to see a world where everyone can benefit from all of the great ideas and hard work that the SQLite community contributes back to the codebase.

 - **libsqlfs** [📁](./libsqlfs) [🌐](https://github.com/GerHobbelt/libsqlfs) -- a POSIX style file system on top of an SQLite database.
 It allows applications to have access to a full read/write file system in a single file, complete with its own file hierarchy and name space.
 This is useful for applications which needs structured storage, such as embedding documents within documents, or management of configuration data or preferences.
 - **ligra-graph** [📁](./ligra-graph) [🌐](https://github.com/GerHobbelt/ligra) -- LIGRA: a Lightweight Graph Processing Framework for Shared Memory; works on both uncompressed and compressed graphs and hypergraphs.
 - **mydumper** [📁](./mydumper) [🌐](https://github.com/GerHobbelt/mydumper) --   a MySQL Logical Backup Tool.
 It has 2 tools: